Biden wants 'sharper rules' on unknown aerial objects

 “The White House scrambling fighters and tankers” and special forces, he said, “is not going to be a scalable solution to every bit of airborne junk.”

-The Chinese balloon escalated tensions between the U.S. and China.
-Blinken was traveling Thursday to the Munich Security Conference and there is speculation he might use the opportunity to meet top Chinese foreign policy official Wang Yi, who will also be attending the conference.
+The Chinese balloon has escalated tensions between the U.S. and China.
+Blinken travels Thursday to the Munich Security Conference and there is speculation he might use the opportunity to meet top Chinese foreign policy official Wang Yi, who will also be attending the conference.

-Biden remained largely silent on the objects downed Friday off the coast of Alaska, Saturday over Canada and Sunday over Lake Huron.
-On Monday, the White House announced earnestly there was no indication of "aliens or extraterrestrial activity."
-By Wednesday, U.S. officials said they were still working to locate the wreckage from the objects but they expected all three to be unrelated to surveillance efforts.
+Biden had remained largely silent on the objects downed Friday off the coast of Alaska, Saturday over Canada and Sunday over Lake Huron.
+On Monday, the White House announced earnestly there was no indication of “aliens or extraterrestrial activity.”
+By Wednesday, U.S. officials said they were still working to locate the wreckage from the objects, but that they expected all three to be unrelated to surveillance efforts.

 Still unaddressed are questions about the original balloon, including what spying capabilities it had and whether it was transmitting signals as it flew over sensitive military sites in the United States.
-American intelligence officials believe it initially had been on a track toward the U.S. territory of Guam, according to a U.S. official.
+It was believed by American intelligence to have initially been on a track toward the U.S. territory of Guam, according to a U.S. official.

-The U.S. tracked it for several days after it left China, said the official, who spoke on condition of anonymity to discuss sensitive intelligence.
+The U.S. tracked it for several days after it left China, said the official, who spoke to The Associated Press on condition of anonymity to discuss sensitive intelligence.
 It appears to have been blown off its initial trajectory and ultimately flew over the continental U.S., the official said.

-Balloons and other unidentified objects previously were spotted over Guam, a strategic hub for the U.S. Navy and Air Force in the western Pacific.
+Balloons and other unidentified objects have been previously spotted over Guam, a strategic hub for the U.S. Navy and Air Force in the western Pacific.

 It’s unclear how much control China retained over the balloon once it veered from its original trajectory.
 A second U.S. official said the balloon could have been externally maneuvered or directed to loiter over a specific target, but it’s unclear whether Chinese forces did so.